apache/servicemix3/distributions/apache-servicemix/src/main/release/hotdeploy/README.txt

  * limitations under the License.
  */

-This directory allows you to drop JBI Component archives in here when starting up.
+This directory allows you to drop JBI artifacts in here when starting up.

 Just copy a JBI Service Assembly in this directory for it to deploy For more information see